pavarte/PCHIC-ABC-Prediction/README.md

 ### Step 1.
 Calculating Candidate Enhancers and Genes.

-We recommend you refer to the version of the ABC from 22nd September 2022 to calcualte candidate EnhancerLists.txt and GeneLists.txt that are used in the imputation step of the PCHiC.
+I recommend you refer to the version of the ABC from 22nd September 2022 to calcualte candidate EnhancerLists.txt and GeneLists.txt that are used in the imputation step of the PCHiC.

 https://github.com/broadinstitute/ABC-Enhancer-Gene-Prediction